JonCooperWorks/harness/README.md

 ## Security Considerations

-- Private keys should be stored securely (use OS keystore when possible)
+- **Private keys are stored in OS keystore** - never written to disk
 - President's public key should be distributed securely
 - Encrypted plugins can be distributed over insecure channels
 - Signature verification ensures plugin authenticity
 - Encryption ensures plugin confidentiality
+- File-based private keys (`-key` flag) are deprecated and only supported for migration purposes

 ## License